office-bsmx/godot-webview/README.md

 ### How to make it work:
 1. Go to **Export -> Android** and make sure **Use custom build** option is checked.
 2. Also, you have to enable the plugin by clicking **Web View Library** checkbox in the Plugin's list.
+3. Target SDK Version must be set to Level >=32 (same as the compiled .aar library)

 To destroy the WebView just press the back button.
 Maybe in the future there will be some properties for changing the widget's behavior.